 - 3% on dining at restaurants, takeout, and delivery

 - 5% on up to $1500 of purchases in specific bonus categories each quarter

 - Compare the Chase Freedom Flex vs. Chase Freedom Unlimited

 Both Freedom cards offer many other benefits.
 These benefits include:

 - Cash back rewards do not expire as long as your account is open

 - Zero liability protection – you do not pay for fraudulent charges

 - Free credit score through Chase Credit Journey

 Note that both cards have a 3% foreign transaction fee.
-There are much better travel rewards cards out there without foreign transaction fees, like the Amex Platinum or Chase Sapphire Reserve.
+There are much better travel rewards cards out there without foreign transaction fees, like the The Platinum Card® from American Express or Chase Sapphire Reserve.
 Both of these cards have no annual fee for military servicemembers or their spouses.
 Compare the Sapphire Reserve vs. the Amex Platinum in this article.